 “Is any merry?
 Let him sing psalms!” (an offer)

 Thus, the Apostle James (Jas.
 5:13).
-And thus, the New England Puritans who universally worshipped the Lord in their Lord’s day meetings with a capella psalm singing to metrical, rhymed versions of the Psalter.
-This was the old worship of our godly forefathers, which they believed was a New Testament ordinance.
+Accordingly, the New England Puritans and colonial Presbyterians worshipped the Lord in their church meetings with a capella psalm singing to metrical, rhymed versions of the Psalter.
+Our godly forefathers worshipped this way, believing it to be the rule for all the New Testament churches.
+To learn more, see here and here.

-In the interests of reviving psalm-singing among Christians in New England, we are offering three free copies of The Pslams of David in Metre (1650) to the first three who respond from anywhere in New England — provided you don’t already belong to a psalm-singing (EP) church or already have a copy.
+In the interests of reviving psalm-singing among Christians in the northeast, we are giving away five free copies of The Psalms of David in Metre (1650) to the first five who respond from anywhere in New Jersey, greater Philadelphia, or the New York metro — provided you don’t already belong to a psalm-singing (EP) church or already have a copy.
 If you would like to try signing the psalms, try joining in here.
-To get one of these free copies, drop me a note at mjives dot refparish at gmail dot com with your address, and we’ll drop it in the mail.
+To get one of these free copies, drop me a note at michael at reformedparish dot com with your address, and we’ll drop it in the mail.

 Consider John Calvin’s commendation of psalm-singing in his preface to the Geneva Psalter of 1543: